hawx1993/hooks-view-model/README.md

 - 💼 Provide global and local state management without introducing state management solutions such as reducer or redux;
 - 🌲 Provide global cache and persistent data storage management;
 - 🎩 The introduction of this solution into business code will make the business code more organized, maintainable and testable, with clearer division of responsibilities, and avoid problems such as reduced component maintainability and chaotic data processing caused by the combination of spaghetti-style writing.
-- 🌂 Even if the state is updated multiple times, the state does not change, the view will not `re-render`, no need to deal with performance optimization manually
 - 🍰 Effectively avoid the problem of too much state in the component that needs to be managed, and simplify the writing of useState and setState in the form of objects.
 - 🍷 Compared with the native useState hooks, the data is clearer and easier to debug.
 You can enter `globalStore` in the console to view all state storage information
 - 👋 Can achieve global data update, cross-component data transfer, without `useReducer` or context